 Low-Carb Slow Cooker Pulled Pork

-Low-Carb Slow Cooker Pulled Pork is a low-carb version of barbecued pulled pork that’s savory and delicious!
-See the link to an Instant Pot version if you prefer that method.
+Low-Carb Slow Cooker Pulled Pork has homemade low-sugar barbecue sauce that makes the pork savory and delicious!
+There’s also a link for Instant Pot Pulled Pork if you prefer that method.

 What ingredients do you need?